ETC5513: Collaborative and Reproducible Practices

 You can find some further information about how to install R here.

-Install RStudio on your computer
+Install Positron on your computer

 Get yourself a free GitHub Student Developer pack